How to Fix Not Cleaning Dishes on Whirlpool WDT730PAHZ (Built-In)

 Step 2: Clean the Lower Spray Arm

 Lift the lower spray arm straight up off its center post — it snaps off without tools on the WDT730PAHZ.
 Hold it up to a light source and look through each spray nozzle hole; blocked holes will show no light.
 Use a toothpick or thin wire to clear each port, then flush water through the arm.
-If the arm is cracked or wobbles excessively on its post, replace it to restore even water distribution across the lower rack.
+If the arm is cracked or wobbles excessively on its post, you’ll need to replace it to restore even water distribution across the lower rack.

 Step 3: Clean the Upper Spray Arm and Delivery Tube